Winter's Tale (novel): Film adaptation

-The film adaptation was released on Valentine's Day, 2014 and starred Colin Farrell as Peter Lake, Russell Crowe as Pearly Soames, Jessica Brown Findlay as Beverly Penn, Jennifer Connelly as Virginia Gamely, and Will Smith as Lucifer though originally credited as "Judge".
+The film adaptation was released on Valentine's Day, 2014, written and directed by Akiva Goldsman as his directorial debut.
+It starred Colin Farrell as Peter Lake, Russell Crowe as Pearly Soames, Jessica Brown Findlay as Beverly Penn, Jennifer Connelly as Virginia Gamely, and Will Smith as Lucifer though originally credited as "Judge".
+The cinematographer was Caleb Deschanel, and composer Hans Zimmer wrote the score.